Seelengrab/RequiredInterfaces.jl/docs/src/examples/testing.md

 If there are a lot of types implementing a specific interface, it's also possible to test all types who claim to implement the interface, or only a subset of them, instead of doing that on per-type basis:

-!!! warning "Documenter Bug"
+!!! warning "Julia Bug"
     The first testset below should in reality produce an error, due to not all subtypes of `MyInterface` actually implementing the interface.
-However, due to a bug in Documenter.jl ([see this issue](https://github.com/JuliaDocs/Documenter.jl/issues/2160)), `MyInterface` claims to not have any subtypes, in spite of the fact that the subtypes have `MyInterface` as their supertype, leading to an empty testset.
-As a workaround, there is a second testset using the explicit collection version to check the subtypes manually.
+However, due to a bug in Julia ([see this issue](https://github.com/JuliaLang/julia/issues/50354)), `MyInterface` claims to not have any subtypes, in spite of the fact that the subtypes have `MyInterface` as their supertype, leading to an empty testset.
+As a workaround, there is a second testset using the explicit collection version to check the subtypes manually, to show the expected failure.
+    This bug in Julia should not impact the functionality of this package.

 ```@repl testing
 struct AnotherImplementor <: MyInterface end